 CAAP Test Scoring

-With the number of benefits that CAAP offers, it becomes essential to score well in it.
-To carry on CAAP preparation in the right direction, it is essential to understand the scoring system and other related aspects of the test.
+With the number of benefits that this assessment offers, it becomes essential to score well in it.
+To carry on with it's preparation in the right direction, it is essential to understand the scoring system and other related aspects of the test.

 Benefits of CAAP Scoring

 CAAP is a standardized test which helps in assessing the proficiency of candidates and effectiveness of postsecondary college programs.
-The benefits of scoring the CAAP performance of students are listed below.
+The benefits of good scores in this test are listed below.

-- CAAP scores are helpful to measure the performance of students and their readiness for higher level academic programs.
+- CAAP scores assist in measuring the performance of students and their readiness for higher level academic programs.

 - The test helps to compare students locally as well as nationally.

 - The general performance of students in the test can be used to derive conclusions about the effectiveness of educational programs of independent colleges.
 Such information helps to identify institutional weaknesses and get rid of them for the success of the educational programs.

 - The test results provide an insight into the capabilities and shortcomings of the students.
 Hence, students can be guided about ways to overcome their shortcomings and achieve success in academic programs of the future.